-If a customer presents you with this type of coupon during a retail sale where the prices do not include the GST or QST, you must calculate the total value of all items purchased and add the GST and QST payable before deducting the value of the coupon(s) from the total amount charged.
+If a customer gives you this type of coupon at the time of a retail sale where the prices do not include the GST or QST, you must calculate the total value of all items purchased and add the GST and QST payable before deducting the value of the coupon(s) from the total amount charged.
 If the prices include the GST and QST, you must calculate the total first and then deduct the value of the coupon(s).

 A customer purchases an item and provides a $10 coupon.
 You must calculate the amount that the customer must pay in one of the ways shown in the table below, depending on whether or not the taxes are included in the selling price.

 |GST and QST not included in the price||GST and QST included in the price|